What is the Biodegradable Plastic Bags Manufacturing Process?

 4. Bag Formation

-Once the film is produced, the next stage is to form the bags.
-"This is typically done using a process called converting, where sheets of the biodegradable film are cut, sealed, and shaped into bags," states Lisa Martinez, a manufacturing engineer.
-This stage requires precision to maintain the integrity and functionality of each bag.
+With the film prepared, the next phase is the formation of the bags.
+"This typically involves converting, where sheets of biodegradable film are cut, sealed, and shaped into bags," describes manufacturing engineer Lisa Martinez.
+Precision is key in this stage to uphold the integrity and efficiency of the bags.

 5. Quality Control